spajak/epub3-boilerplate/README.md

 ## Building EPUB file

 I made a [PowerShell](https://github.com/PowerShell/PowerShell) script [build-epub.ps1](https://gist.github.com/spajak/a6699005d9648696fbdda1d545153a38) to build an epub package file from a given source directory.
-In order to do so place the script in PATH and execute this command from a PowerShell to build "template.epub" from the template:
+In order to do so, place the script in PATH and execute this command from a PowerShell to build "template.epub" from the template:

 ```
 $ build-epub.ps1 ".\template"